jpgambrell/Image_Analysis_Service/README.md

    This will start:
    - Kafka broker (KRaft mode) on ports 9092 (internal) and 9094 (external)
+   - PostgreSQL database on port 5432
+   - Ollama with LLaVA model on port 11434
    - Upload service on port 3000
    - Analysis service on port 3001